 As a criminal defence lawyer, Peter has represented numerous individuals in the Ontario Court of Justice and the Superior Court of Justice in respect to individuals charged with any criminal offence under the Criminal Code or the Controlled Drugs and Substances Act.

-Peter J. Craniotis, barrister & solicitor, established the Craniotis Law Office shortly after being called to the Ontario Bar on June 18, 2009.
-Since its inception, the Craniotis Law Office has always been located in the Town of Oakville in the Halton Region.
+Peter J. Craniotis, barrister & solicitor, established Craniotis Law Office shortly after being called to the Ontario Bar on June 18, 2009.
+Since its inception, Craniotis Law Office has always been located in the Town of Oakville in the Halton Region.
 This central location allows Peter to represent clients in several jurisdictions in the Greater Toronto Area and surrounding areas, including Oakville, Burlington, Milton, Mississauga, Brampton, Hamilton, Brantford, Newmarket, St. Catharines and Toronto.

 Prior to becoming a lawyer, Peter attended the University of Toronto at Mississauga (UTM) and graduated with an Honours Bachelor of Arts in 2005.
 While studying at UTM, Peter was placed on the Dean’s List and admitted into the Golden Key International Honour Society.

 Following his undergraduate studies, Peter was accepted into the French Common Law Program at the University of Ottawa.
 As a student in the French Common Law Program, all of his compulsory courses and at least 75% of his upper year courses were in French.
 Peter graduated from law school in 2008.
 His completion of the French Common Law Program prepared him to represent Franco-Ontarians and other French-speaking individuals throughout the course of his legal career.